 *A close-up lens provides maximum magnification at zoom telephoto end.

-*Generally, a close up lens shortens the camera’s close focusing distance.
-With the UCL-165LD, you can place your camera closer to a subject, achieving a larger image.
+*Generally, a close-up lens shortens the camera’s close focusing distance.
+With this product, you can place your camera closer to a subject, achieving a larger image.
 On the other hand, depending on zoom or aperture setting, it may be more difficult to obtain complete depth of field on a distant subject.